mzetenyi/pi-N/README.md

 ## Getting started
 ### Download

-If you are not using `git` and `GitHub`, just click on the green "Clone or download" button and in the popup window click "Download ZIP".
+If you are not using `git` and `GitHub`, just click on the green "Clone or download" button in the top-right corner of the [project page](https://github.com/mzetenyi/pi-N) and in the popup window click "Download ZIP".
 Save the file and uncompress it.

 ### Compile